dgroomes/stackoverflow-look-back/README.md

     * Recommended for learning
     * This works for any evergreen browser.
 This mode relies on standard web APIs.

+The source code is laid in a directory structure that reflect the modes.
+There is a `src/chrome-extension-mode/` directory and a `src/manual-mode/` directory.

 ## Instructions

 Follow these instructions to install the tool as a Chrome browser extension and use it: